Kansas Birth Records Search

 When applying, you will need details about the person on record, your relationship to them along with name change or adoption information if applicable.
 You will also have to sign the application.
 Applications are only good for a 12-month period.

-Kansas offers only certified copies of your birth record upon request.
+The state offers only certified copies of your KS birth record upon request.

 A certified copy of your birth certificate is a legal document that you can use to obtain a driver’s license, passport, apply for school or the military.
 It is perfectly acceptable to use with all government agencies to verify your identity.